What are Jadeite Dishes?

 Are Jadeite Dishes made with real Jade?

-Despite the name, they are not made from nephrite jade rocks.
-They are named Jadeite dishes because of their color.
+Contrary to the name, Jadeite dishes are not made from jade rocks.
+They are named “Jadeite” because their color closely resembles that of the jade gemstone.

 We are fortunate enough to live next to the Fraser River in British Columbia, Canada where Jade rocks can be found along the riverbanks.